rishinbussa/notification-bot-for-USDC-transfer/README.md

-steps for the task 2:
+Steps for Task 2:
+1. Open Remix-Ethereum IDE

-1. open Remix-ethereum IDE --> under the file explorer --> add the folder which is uploaded in the smartcontact folder of this repository (folder name: @openzeppelin)
+	   •	Under the File Explorer, add the folder which is uploaded in the smartcontract folder of this repository                 (folder name: @openzeppelin).

+2. Create a New Contract
-2. create a new contract named MockUSDC under the contracts folder of remix file explorer (MockUSDC contract code provided in the smartcontract folder of this repo)
+	   •	Create a new contract named MockUSDC under the contracts folder of the Remix file explorer (MockUSDC contract             code is provided in the smartcontract folder of this repo).

-3. compile and deploy the contract in remix
+3. Compile and Deploy the Contract in Remix
-   note: choose the environment as Injected Provider-MetaMask &  provide intial supply while depolying for the first time make sure that you are on the sepolia test network before confirming the transaction on metamask
+	   •	Note: Choose the environment as Injected Provider-MetaMask & provide the initial supply while deploying for                  the first time.
+	   •	Make sure that you are on the Sepolia test network before confirming the transaction on MetaMask.

+4. Note the Contract Address
-4. once the contract is deployed, note the contract address
+	   •	Once the contract is deployed, note the contract address.

-5. next step is to create and deploy the subgraph
+Next Step: Create and Deploy the Subgraph

+5. Open The Graph Studio
-6. open https://thegraph.com/studio/ and create a new subgraph
+	•	Go to The Graph Studio and create a new subgraph.

-7. deploy the newly created subgraph locally through the terminal, by following the documentation provided in the subgraph dashboard
+6. Deploy the Subgraph Locally through the Terminal
+	•	Follow the documentation provided in the subgraph dashboard.

-8. these are the commands to be runned on the terminal:
+ Commands to Run on the Terminal:

-    i)**Install Graph CLI using NPM**

-   npm install -g @graphprotocol/graph-cli
+i) Install Graph CLI using NPM npm install -g @graphprotocol/graph-cli

-    ii)**Initialize Subgraph**
+ii) Initialize Subgraph
 graph init --subgraph name--

-    after running the above command we are required to choose the network and other options to setup the graph here, we are also required to provide the contract address obtained from the contract deployement initially in step 4.
+  •	After running the above command, we are required to choose the network and other options to set up the graph.
+  •	We are also required to provide the contract address obtained from the contract deployment in step 4.

-    iii)**Authenticate in CLI**
+iii) Authenticate in CLI
 graph auth --deployment key--

-    iv)**Enter Subgraph**
+iv) Enter Subgraph Directory
 cd --subgraph name--

-    v)Deploy Subgraph
+v) Deploy Subgraph
 graph deploy --subgraph name--

+7. After Successful Deployment of the Subgraph
-9. after successful deployment of the subgraph, open subgraph on thegraph studio.
+	•	Open the subgraph on The Graph Studio.

-10. under mydashboard, create a new query as per the requirement

- query MyQuery {
+	•	Under My Dashboard, create a new query as per the requirement: query MyQuery {
               transfers(first: 10, orderBy: blockTimestamp, orderDirection: desc) {
                 from
                 to
                 value
                 blockTimestamp
               }
             }

-for example, the above query is used in my task completion
+  	•	Note: The above query is used in my task completion.

+8. Run and Check the Query
-11. run and check if the  query fetches and displays the transaction details like to,from etc..
+	•	Check if the query fetches and displays the transaction details like from, to, etc.

-12. once we're done with these steps we can integrate this with our frontend project.
-    (all the frontend files are provided in the repository)
+Frontend Integration

+9. Integrate with Frontend Project
-13. since this is a react project, make sure to have the node modules in the project directory downloaded from this repository

-14. npm install @apollo/client graphql,
-    npm install react-toastify
+	•	Since this is a React project, make sure to have the node modules in the project directory downloaded from this             repository: npm install @apollo/client graphql npm install react-toastify
-    these are the other commands to be runned in the project directory to get apollo and toastify to perform our task

-15. apollo is used to fetch the data to our frontend page and toastify is used for the **notifications**.
+	•	Apollo is used to fetch the data from subgraph to our frontend page, and Toastify is used for the notifications.

+10. Display Latest Transactions on the Frontend
-16. after these steps we can see the latest 10 transactions on our frontend page, all the new transactions executed on remix are always fetched for every 5 seconds and later displayed and notified on our page.
+	•	After these steps, we will be able to see the latest 10 transactions on our frontend page.
+	•	All the new transactions executed on Remix are always fetched every 5 seconds and later displayed and notified on         the page.